AdityaOjhalang/CodeSync/README.md

 - **Mobile Compatibility**: Developing a mobile-friendly version of the platform.
 - **AI-Driven Insights**: Analyzing coding patterns to suggest improvements.
 - **Global Scaling**: Optimizing infrastructure for global performance with potential integration of global CDN solutions.

-## Contributing 🤝

-We welcome contributions to CodeSync!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-    ```bash
-    git checkout -b feature/your-feature
-    ```
-3. Commit your changes:
-    ```bash
-    git commit -m "Add your feature"
-    ```
-4. Push to the branch:
-    ```bash
-    git push origin feature/your-feature
-    ```
-5. Open a pull request.

 ### Demo Video 📹